timBrockman/ranked-static-search/README.md

   - [x] indexer: calculate document vector norm
   - [x] index: filter out 0 idf terms and suggestions
   - [ ] index: sort (merge or native array) suggestions and index
+  - [x] docs: add link to google tf-idf sheet
+  - [ ] docs: clean up and update google sheet to be more clear

-todo: Optimize this.
+  - [ ] Optimize this.
 It should only have to read through corpus once to create all indexes.
-todo: Consider some pre-sorting for the final objects, convert/merge-sort set-ish objects
-      to hash-ish arrays.
+  - [ ] Consider some pre-sorting for the final objects, convert/merge-sort set-ish objects to hash-ish arrays.
 Possibly before returning docIndex & big index.
-todo: Find and link my old tfidf calculating spread sheet to check values against.
+  - [x] Find and link my old tfidf calculating spread sheet to check values against.
--todo: Implement Porter stemmer (porter-stemmer)-
+  - [x] Implement Porter stemmer (porter-stemmer)
-todo: Find more a realistically sized test corpus to test performance and F-score, precision & recall.
+  - [ ] Find more a realistically sized test corpus to test performance and F-score, precision & recall.
-todo: try Cranfield collection http://ir.dcs.gla.ac.uk/resources/test_collections/cran/
-todo: consider flag for other content types .md, .html, etc.
+  - [ ] consider flag for other content types .md, .html, etc.
-todo: consider extractors for those content types html-to-text, node-unfluff, remove-markdown
+  - [ ] consider extractors for those content types html-to-text, node-unfluff, remove-markdown

 metrics review:
   - precision = PPV or tp/tp+fp or retrieved relevant/ all retrieved